miclol/WirelessNBS/README.md

  NBS files can be made using Open Note Block Studio, and the datapack can be run using Minecraft.

 ## Installation
-To install this program, simply do this:
+To install or update this program, simply do this:
  ```
  $ git clone https://github.com/miclol/WirelessNBS
  ```